papajessie/swcdocs/translate.md

     dia_epDemo_p1c1_01 "Very righteous, I'm sure.
 Anyway, I recently... acquired some Data Fragments that I think you'll find very interesting." dia_epDemo_p1c1_02 "These droids will roll right up to a target, drop an explosive, and BOOM!
 Ha ha!
 I could waste these on some backwater mining operation, but something tells me you'll find them far more useful." dia_epDemo_p1c1_03 "I've sent some jobs your way.
 Finish them, and everyone walks away happy!
-Well, everyone who doesn't have to fight those droids." dia_epDemo_p1c2_00 "How's it coming?
-I trust the Supply Crates I've paid for the work so far as satisfactory." dia_epDemo_p1c2_01 'Keep up the good work, my friend!' dia_epDemo_p1cf_00 'My friend, this is very exciting!
+Well, everyone who doesn't have to fight those droids." dia_epDemo_p1c2_00 'How’s it coming?
+I trust you are satisfied with the Supply Crates you’ve received so far.' dia_epDemo_p1c2_01 'Keep up the good work, my friend!' dia_epDemo_p1cf_00 'My friend, this is very exciting!
 I was already getting depressed thinking about these droids being used in some boring mining operation.' dia_epDemo_p1cf_01 'I should never have doubted you.
 In fact, I will happily pay you for any extra work you complete on this job!'